 I’ve wanted to be a teacher since I was 11 years old and I thought it was the most important job in the world.
 It has been many years since then (over twenty!) but my belief in the impact of education hasn’t changed one bit.

-As luck would have it, JUMP Math was hiring teachers to develop their SMART Lesson Materials – interactive versions of their teacher lesson plans – and a classmate invited me to a training session.
-I began developing lesson plans part-time during my studies, and even continued when I started classroom teaching contracts in the public school system.
-As I worked with lesson plans, I learned how each lesson developed a concept with scaffolds and challenges, and always provided enough practice for the student at each step.
+As luck would have it, JUMP Math was hiring teachers to develop their SMART Lesson Materials (digitalized lesson plans) and a classmate invited me to a training session.
+I began developing lesson plans part-time during my studies, and even continued when I started classroom teaching in the public school system.
+As I worked with lesson plans, I learned how each lesson developed a concept by scaffolding and always provided practice and challenges at each step.
 The lesson plans and prompts prepare teachers to check for understanding, and equip them with what students might need next – whether it’s additional practice, or a question to extend their thinking.
 Needless to stay, when an opportunity came up to work full-time to support teachers using JUMP Math, I took it!